streamlineweather1/level3_anywhere/README.md

 ## Introducing Level3_Anywhere

 The level3_anywhere software package provides a python-based application to convert level3 radar products from an original Radar Product Generator (RPG) radar site to any other valid RPG radar site.
 This application is designed to allow for a more robust case study archive for training of meteorologists within software that decodes level3 radar data, such as the Advanced Weather Interactive Processing System (AWIPS).
-With level3_anywhere, any past significant weather event from anywhere within the NEXRAD network can be remapped and displayed to the radar and corresponding geographic region of the user's choosing.<br>
+With level3_anywhere, past significant weather event from anywhere within the NEXRAD network can be remapped and displayed to the radar and corresponding geographic region of the user's choosing.<br>

 The software can handle automatic processing of everything from one single level 3 product file to hundreds or thousands of files that would constitute an entire weather event worth of level 3 files.
 All level 3 products and product identifiers are supported with the current software release.<br>